davetroiano/ak_docker_readme/aggregating-minmax/kstreams/README.md

    .groupBy((k, v) -> v.releaseYear(),
 ```

 Aggregations must group records by key.
-Since the stream source topic doesn't define any, the code has a `groupByKey` operation on the `releaseYear` field
+Since the stream source topic doesn't define any, the code has a `groupBy` operation on the `releaseYear` field.
 of the `MovieTicketSales` value object.

 ``` java